Transferable & Stealthy Ensemble Attacks: A Black-Box Jailbreaking Framework for Large Language Models: Experiments

 \subsection{Transferability for Judge Models}

-In our experiments, we observed that the prompt designed for configuring a LLM as a judge, as provided by the competition organizers, exhibits strong transferability.
-We applied this identical judgment prompt across various commercial and open-source LLMs.
-As illustrated in Figure~\ref{fig:judges}, the ratings generated by different judge LLMs were both stable and closely correlated, thereby validating the efficacy of the official judgment process.
+In the course of our experiments, a key observation emerged regarding the judgment prompt provided by the CLAS 2024 competition organizers—specifically, the prompt designed to configure a LLM as a judge exhibited strong transferability.
+To verify this property, we applied this identical judgment prompt uniformly across a diverse set of LLMs, encompassing both commercial and open-source variants.
+As visualized in Figure~\ref{fig:judges}, the ratings generated by these distinct judge LLMs showed two critical characteristics: first, the scores remained stable across different models, with no extreme fluctuations; second, the ratings were closely correlated with one another.
+This consistency in evaluation results directly validated the efficacy and reliability of the official judgment process established by the CLAS 2024 competition organizers.